quiltdata/quilt/docs/walkthrough/working-with-elasticsearch.md

 <!-- markdownlint-disable -->

 Each Quilt stack includes an Elasticsearch cluster that indexes objects and packages as documents.
-You can connect to your Elasticsearch domain to query these documents.
+The cluster is deployed in the AWS OpenSearch service.
+You can connect to your Elasticsearch domain to query documents.

 > If your Quilt stack uses private endpoints for Elasticsearch you will need to
 > connect to the cluster from a machine in the same VPC as the cluster.